 There is no specific duration to how long your tests should run; however, to come to a reasonable conclusion on the results, you should run your a/b tests for at least seven to fourteen days.

-Another important factor that will help you know when to pull the plug on your tests is the statistical significance.
-If any of the variations reach a significance level of 99%, you can consider ending your tests.
+The statistical significance is another important factor that will help you know when to pull the plug on your tests.
+If any variations reach a significance level of 99%, you can consider ending your tests.

 3. Conversion Rates